telerik/kendo-ui-builder/docs/components/phone-text-box.md

 ---
-title: Phone Text Box
+title: Phone TextBox
-page_title: Phone Text Box - Components - Kendo UI Builder
+page_title: Phone TextBox - Components - Kendo UI Builder
-description: "Use and implement the Phone Text Box when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
+description: "Use and implement the Phone TextBox when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
 slug: phonetextbox_kuib
 ---

-# Phone Text Box
+# Phone TextBox

-The Phone Text Box ...
+The Phone TextBox ...

 <!-- screen -->